 Riding a motorcycle through New York City is convenient, affordable, and fun.
 But it can also be difficult and dangerous.
 Across the United States, there were 5,172 motorcycle fatalities in 2017.
 The New York State Department of Health reports that approximately 141 motorcyclists die each year in motor vehicle-related accidents across the state.
 In 2018 there were 1,310 motorcycle crashes in New York City.
 Of these, 35 were fatal and 1,275 involved serious injuries.

 In some ways, operating a motorcycle requires different skills than driving a car, including balance and coordination.
 Motorcyclists also need to be extremely vigilant because other drivers often do not see them.
 In general, a person riding a motorcycle is more vulnerable to serious injury than a person riding in a passenger car.
 Therefore, even a low-speed motorcycle accident can result in severe injuries and even death.
-If you have been injured in a motorcycle accident, consult the Brooklyn personal injury attorneys at Sibley Dolman Accident Injury Lawyers, LLP.
+If you have been injured in a motorcycle accident, consult the Brooklyn Motorcycle Accident Lawyers at Dolman Law Group Accident Injury Lawyers, PA.
 We will work zealously to obtain the compensation you deserve.

 New York Motorcycle Laws